Tejaswireddyallam/GDPFall2024-Group2/README.md

 Worked on points we need to inlcude in client meeting minutes 2 documentation.Finalized Functional requirements from previous draft version.<hr>

 09/16/2024 - <br>

+Worked on creation of use cases(Iteration 1) and prototype wiki pages.
+Analysed topics in use cases and draft few use cases